 - Avoid accumulating outstanding balances in the future

 For almost all credit cards, you’d never shell out any interest if you paid off your balance in full each month.
-However, some credit cards do not provide grace periods, so always check.
-One other point – cash advances incur interest immediately and never have a grace period.
+However, some credit cards do not provide grace periods, so it’s worth the extra effort to look into this before applying.
+One other point – cash advances incur interest immediately and never have a grace period, so if you’re looking to avoid interest, that may not be the route for you.